Lawful by Design Initiative

 What is the Lawful by Design Initiative?

-The Lawful by Design initiative aims to integrate legal and ethical compliance into the earliest stages of military technology design, rather than addressing these obligations retrospectively during later phases of development.
+The Lawful by Design initiative aims to bridge the gap between industry and national legal review processes by integrating legal and ethical compliance into the earliest stages of military technology design, rather than addressing these obligations retrospectively during later phases of development.

 It supports and promotes national implementation of Article 36 of Additional Protocol I to the Geneva Conventions, which requires states to review the legality of new weapons, means, or methods of warfare before their deployment.